graviaDaemon/treasure_hunting/README.md

 - Remove the need for the external map mod entirely (if possible)
 - Add zoom option to the map
 - Recalculate tile sizes based on zoom levels

+# Changelog (based on commits)
+- Added comments to all the methods
+- Refactored the Gui.Clear() parts that would double destroy a GUI, resulting in errors